tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

     </transactionResponse>
 </paymentResponse>
 ```

 {{< /tab >}}

 {{< /tabs >}}

-## Submit transactions using Nequi
+## Submit Transactions Using Nequi

 Nequi is a comprehensive platform of financial services that operates through a digital wallet available to millions of users via a mobile application.
 With Nequi, you can make payments, transfers, top-ups, and withdrawals quickly and securely, all from your personal device.

 In addition to being a convenient tool for individual users, Nequi is also an innovative payment solution for businesses.
 By accepting payments with Nequi, your business can enjoy a series of significant advantages: